RoboGenTech/Cellular-Automata/README.md

   - John von Neumann: The Father of the Modern Computer is attributed to developing the cellular automata systems.
   - Illustrates the properties of complex systems at work.
   - In two of my CS courses, I Investigated the program code for Cellular Automata
+  - Many image-processing algorithms use rules similar to Cellular Automata, such as creating a new pixel by adding weighted values of all its neighbors together.
+Thus, smoothening, sharpening, intensifying, or enhancing the image.

 ### 2d Cellular Automata :
  I learned Conway's GameOfLife in the introductory Computer Science class called FOOP.